DHTMLX/gantt-docs/data/api/gantt_onbeforelinkadd_event.md

 @short: fires before a new link is added to the Gantt chart

 @params:
-- id	string, number	the link id
+- id	string,number	the link id
 - link	object	the link object

 @returns: